 Capital assets, which include, buildings and improvements, equipment and vehicles and apparatus are reported in the district wide financial statements.
 Capital assets are recorded at historical cost or estimated historical cost if actual cost is not available.
 Donated assets are valued at their estimated fair value on the date donated.
 The District has set capitalization thresholds for reporting capital assets of \$2,000.
 Depreciation is recorded on the straight-line method (with no depreciation applied to the first year of acquisition) over the useful lives of the assets as follows:

+Description: Useful Lives

-Buildings and improvements 10 to 40 years Equipment 5 to 13 years Vehicles and apparatus 5 to 20 years
+Buildings and improvements 10 - 40 Years

+Equipment 5 - 13 Years

+Vehicles and apparatus 5-20 Years